robert-oleynik/AI4SE-Mutation-Testing/README.md

 2. Reusing parts of the existing implementation and prompting the LLM to rewrite parts of it:

-	- The `force_branch` generator, will provide the same context as the `full_body` generator.
+	- The `prefix` generator, will provide the same context as the `full_body` generator.
-	  But unlike this generator, `force_branch` will arbitrary cut off the tokens inside the source function and prompt the LLM with this result.
+	  But unlike this generator, `prefix` will arbitrary cut off the tokens inside the source function and prompt the LLM with this result.
 	- The `infilling` generator, will work similar using the same context.
 But instead of cutting of tokens it relies on TreeSitter to sample expression statements of the source